TalkingParents. A communication platform for co-parents. Sign in Open navigation

 Tip #1: Create a co-parenting plan

-One of the first and most important steps you and your former spouse can take toward nurturing a successful co-parenting relationship is to create a solid co-parenting plan
+One of the first and most important steps you and your former spouse can take toward nurturing a successful co-parenting relationship is to create a solid co-parenting plan.

 This plan would essentially outline the responsibilities of you and your co-parent, regarding your children as well as each other.
 Who will handle which aspects of your children’s lives?
 How and when will you both be expected to communicate with each other regarding any issues your children may face, or decisions you have made regarding any of these issues?
 What will the parenting schedule look like?
 Will one parent have your children on certain weekends or holidays?